lasso-js-samples/lasso-async/README.md

 #### What does this example do ?

 > This example project is to explain how to use [Lasso JS](https://github.com/lasso-js/lasso) to asynchronously load dependencies on-demand as and when required.
-Lasso.js supports asynchronously loading dependencies using the lightweight [raptor-loader](https://github.com/raptorjs/raptor-loader/blob/master/lib/raptor-loader.js).
-During optimization, Lasso.js detects the call to require('raptor-loader').async(...) and transforms the code such that the function is not invoked until all of the required modules referenced in the body of callback function are completely loaded.
+[Learn more](https://github.com/lasso-js/lasso#asynchronouslazy-loading) about asynchronously loading dependencies.

 #### What is Lasso JS ?